U.S. Arthritis Statistics

 Weight impacts arthritis statistics for adults

+Obesity in America affects 36.5 percent of all adults.
 People who are overweight or obese report more doctor-diagnosed arthritis than thinner people.

 - Weight loss of as little as 11 pounds reduces the risk of developing knee osteoarthritis among women by 50%.
 (Arthritis & Rheumatism Journal, 1998)

-Statistics of arthritis show almost 44% of adults with doctor-diagnosed arthritis report no leisure time physical activity compared with 36% of adults without arthritis (American Journal of Preventive Medicine, 2006)
+Arthritis statistics show almost 44% of adults with doctor-diagnosed arthritis report no leisure time physical activity compared with 36% of adults without arthritis (American Journal of Preventive Medicine, 2006)

 Among older adults with knee osteoarthritis, engaging in moderate physical activity at least 3 times per week can reduce the risk of arthritis-related disability by 47% (Archive of Internal Medicine, 2001)